-All are welcome at this inspirational and uplifting prayer service, which is led by our clergy, Religious School Director Saul Kaiserman, and members of our Religious School faculty.
+All are welcome at this inspirational and uplifting prayer service, which is led by our clergy, Director of Lifelong Learning Emeritus Saul Kaiserman, and members of our Religious School faculty.
 Shabbat Kodesh provides a stirring opportunity for families to connect through worship and builds upon the values and curriculum offered at the Religious School.
 Relatives and friends are welcome.
 We also welcome prospective families interested in applying to our school.
 Services are always followed by a family dinner.
 Click here for more on Shabbat Kodesh.

 RELIGIOUS SCHOOL DINNERS